heistp/qdisc-custom-classification/README.md

 ## cakeiso.sh

-`cakeiso.sh` is a standalone test script that demonstrates and tests how to do this custom isolation.
+`cakeiso.sh` is a standalone test script that demonstrates how to do this custom isolation, and tests what works and what doesn't.
 It sets up a netns environment with three namespaces, a client, a middlebox and a server.
 Three iperf3 servers are started on the server.
 We test three flows from two different "subscribers", two TCP flows and one unresponsive UDP flow, to show different host and flow isolation scenarios.
 To run it, simply execute as root:

 `./cakeiso.sh`

 See [cakeiso.md](cakeiso.md) for sample output.

-Seven different scenarios show the key concepts with tc-flow and eBPF.
-Three scenarios show how tc-flow can be used to override the flow classification (minor classid), but cannot be used to override the host classification (major classid).
-Four scenarios use the eBPF classifiers `mark_to_classid.o` and `priority_to_classid.o` to override the host and/or flow classification.
+Seven different scenarios show the key concepts with tc-flow and eBPF:

+- Three scenarios show how tc-flow can be used to override the flow classification (minor classid), but cannot be used to override the host classification (major classid).
+- Four scenarios use the eBPF classifiers `mark_to_classid.o` and `priority_to_classid.o` to override the host and/or flow classification.

 **Note:** Ignore any warnings like the below, which happen when running eBPF in network namespaces, and do not affect the results: